encoredev/encore/docs/develop/config.md

 // An application running in a development environment in the Cloud if #Meta.Environment.Type == "development" && #Meta.Environment.Cloud != "local" {}

-// An application running in a production enviroment if #Meta.Environment.Type == "production" {}
+// An application running in a production environment if #Meta.Environment.Type == "production" {}

-// An application running in an enviroment that Encore has created
+// An application running in an environment that Encore has created
 // for an open Pull Request on Github if #Meta.Environment.Type == "ephemeral" {}
 ```